 - Knowledge of United States environmental laws and regulations

 These competencies will be determined or verified in one of two ways.
 1) The student will demonstrate competency by presenting an undergraduate transcript that will show at least two courses in biological sciences and two courses in chemistry.
 2) Should a student’s transcript not show such courses, the student will be required to take the appropriate bridge and demonstrate competency with a test that includes relevant questions to those fields.
-Algebra and statistics information and competency will be included in ENVM 502.
-Biological sciences, chemistry and other relevant science information and competencies will be included in ENVM 503.
+Biological sciences and other relevant science information and competencies will be included in ENVM 503.
+Chemical sciences and other relevant science information and competencies will be included in ENVM 504.

 Demonstrated analytical skills

 Students must take the Graduate Record Exam (GRE) prior to full admission to the program and obtain at or above the 35th percentile on the quantitative section OR

 Students must take the ENVM 502, Technical Review Course bridge course.
 Algebra and statistics information and competency are included in this course.

 Possession of a baccalaureate degree from an accredited institution or first-professional doctorate-degree, specifically when no baccalaureate degree was offered (e.g., PharmD. etc.).

 Submission of official transcripts, which can be in the form of attested credentials from a University-recognized document verification agency, of all college-level work.